biopragmatics/semra/notebooks/landscape/complex/README.md

 | signor        | Signaling Network Open Resource     | CC-BY-NC-4.0 | 2025-04-01 |     856 | full     |
 | intact        | IntAct protein interaction database | CC-BY-4.0    | 2025-03-28 |       0 | observed |

-There are a total of 9552 terms across the 8 resources.
+There are a total of 2 terms across the 8 resources.

-## Summarize the Mappings

-In order to summarize the mappings, we're going to load them, index them, and count the number of mappings between each pair of resources.
-The self-mapping column is the count of terms in the resource.
-We'll do this to the raw mappings first, then to the processed mappings, then compare them.
+## Raw Mapping Summary

-First, we summarize the raw mappings, i.e., the mappings that are directly available from the sources
+The raw mappings are the ones directly read from the 9 sources.

+- This table is symmetric, i.e., taking into account mappings from both the source and target.
+- Diagonals represent the number of entities in the resource (or the number that are observed in the mappings, in some cases)
+- All predicate types are combined in this table.

 | source_prefix   |   complexportal |   fplx |   go |   chembl.target |   wikidata |   scomp |   signor |   intact |
 |:----------------|----------------:|-------:|-----:|----------------:|-----------:|--------:|---------:|---------:|